4k4xs4pH1r3/blackarch/docs/BlackArch-tunning.md

 #
 reboot

-3. Use the combo pamac + octopi + yaourt + pacaur + pacman with the respective notifiers and use as default deepin as your wm..
+3. Use the combo pamac + octopi + yaourt + pacaur + pacman + pamac-aur + aurman + pikaur +  kalu +with the respective notifiers and use as default deepin as your wm..
 This 'll made You happy!
 #
 pacman -S pacaur
 #